icco/etu/README.md

 # Etu

-Etu is a simple journaling tool that uses [Charm](https://github.com/charmbracelet/charm)'s database and end to end encryption.
+Etu is a simple journaling tool that uses Notion as a database.

-## Installation

-TODO.
+It should be noted the main goal of Etu is to write interstitial journals.
+See https://betterhumans.pub/replace-your-to-do-list-with-interstitial-journaling-to-increase-productivity-4e43109d15ef for more on this topic.

 ## Usage